davepinch/pinchy.cc/content/topics/places/counties/washington/benton-county/en.wikipedia.org.md

 ---
-title: "Benton County, Washington (en.wikipedia.org)"
+title: "Benton County, Washington (Wikipedia)"
 borders:
-  - Grant County, Washington (en.wikipedia.org)
+  - Grant County, Washington (Wikipedia)
-  - Franklin County, Washington (en.wikipedia.org)
+  - Franklin County, Washington (Wikipedia)
-  - Oregon (en.wikipedia.org)
+  - Oregon (Wikipedia)
-  - Klickitat County, Washington (en.wikipedia.org)
+  - Klickitat County, Washington (Wikipedia)
-  - Walla Walla County, Washington (en.wikipedia.org)
+  - Walla Walla County, Washington (Wikipedia)
-  - Yakima County, Washington (en.wikipedia.org)
+  - Yakima County, Washington (Wikipedia)
 excerpt: >-
   **Benton County** is a county in the south-central portion of the U.S. state of [Washington](/en.wikipedia.org/wiki/Washington_(state)/).
 As of the 2020 census, its population was 206,873.
 The county seat is Prosser, and its largest city is Kennewick.
 The [Columbia River](/en.wikipedia.org/wiki/Columbia_River/) demarcates the county's north, south, and east boundaries.
 retrieved: 2024-03-22